Preksha0821/rock-paper-scissors/README.md

 You can test the API using cURL thusly:

-    $ curl -X POST -d choice=[rock|paper|scissors] http://localhost:3000/match
+    $ curl -X POST -d choice=[rock|paper|scissors] http://localhost:3000/api/match

 ## The GUI

-All front end assets can be found in the `public` directory.
-Please use a AngularJS to build a single page application for playing the game.
+All front end assets can be found in the `src/assets` directory.
+Please use a Angular to build a single page application for playing the game.
 You may structure your Angular app as you like and you may add to or modify any of the code in here.
 Visually, the design does not have to be perfect, but the game should look presentable.

 #### Requirements